Anyone watch “Inside Out, London” On BBC, Monday (2nd November, 2009)? It was rather interesting.

 Anyone had any dealings with the Ajay group, good or bad?
 I’d love to hear your story.

-Ajay responded to the report on his website.
+Ajay responded to the report

 Here’s the basic rundown of what he said: